Bob Sweikert: Personal life

-Racing career
+Driving career

 On February 12, 1949 Sweikert won the first BCRA Indoor Midget Race Track championship, in Oakland, on the new 1/12 mile oval track.

 Sweikert's first chance at driving a Sprint car came next in 1949.
 He drove in northern California that year and later in Los Angeles.

 After 1949 Sweikert became close friends with Johnny Boyd of Fresno, California when he met him on the California racing circuit.
 The two often raced together, and Boyd qualified for entry in the 1955 Indianapolis 500 when Sweikert helped him overcome mechanical handling problems in Boyd's car.

-In May 1952, Sweikert ran his first "Indy 500" race.
+In May 1952, Sweikert ran his first Indianapolis 500.
 He entered at the 32nd starting position and ran for 77 laps in the McNamara Special car.

 On September 12, 1953 Sweikert became the first driver ever to break 100 mi/h on a one-mile (1.6 km) oval track, at the Eastern Speed Dome, Syracuse, New York.

 On September 26, 1953 Sweikert won the Hoosier Hundred, at the Indiana State Fairgrounds, a race which is chronicled by many as "the greatest race ever" run.

 On September 11, 1954 Sweikert became the first driver ever to average 90 mi/h in a 100 mi race, with his win in the Lutes Truck Parts Special #17 car at the Eastern Speed Dome in Syracuse.

-On May 30, 1955 Sweikert finally won the Indianapolis 500 race, from the 14th starting position in the Zink Kurtis roadster #6.
+On May 30, 1955 Sweikert won the Indianapolis 500 from the 14th starting position in the Zink Kurtis roadster #6.
 That car now resides in the Museum at the Indianapolis racetrack.
 In the winner's circle, Sweikert and Dorie celebrated with singer-actress Dinah Shore.

-In September 1955 Sweikert became the only driver in history to win the original American motor sports Triple Crown, by sweeping the Indianapolis 500, the AAA big car National Championship, and the Midwest sprint car championship.
+In September 1955 Sweikert became the only driver in history to win the Indianapolis 500, the AAA big car National Championship, and the Midwest sprint car championship in the same season.

 In May 1956, at his final return to the Indianapolis 500, Sweikert began in the 10th starting position and came in for a 6th-place finish, with the team's D-A Lubricant roadster.

+World Drivers' Championship career

+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship points and participation in addition to those which they received towards the AAA/USAC National Championship.

+Sweikert participated in five World Drivers' Championship races at Indianapolis.
+He won once, and accumulated eight World Drivers' Championship points.